-Given the amount of crashes we have with mini quad and racing drones, we ought to do more to protect LiPo battery from physical damage.
-In this tutorial I will show you the different ways of adding extra protection to your LiPo batteries.
+Given the amount of crashes we have with flying FPV drones, we ought to do more to protect our LiPo batteries from physical damage.
+In this tutorial I will show you a few ways how to add extra protection to LiPo and make them tougher.

 Further Reading: How to choose LiPo Battery for Racing Drones?